m-dml/m-dml.github.io/index.md

 We publish our code on [github](https://github.com/m-dml), and are committed to software sharing as a principle of open and reproducible science.

 ## Open Positions
 If you're interested in a position as a Master's student, PhD or Postdoc, please write to [David](mailto:david.greenberg@hzg.de) with a CV and statement of interest.
-We're especially interested in candidates with a solid foundation math, physics, algorithms and the geosciences.
+Candidates should have a solid foundation math, physics, algorithms or the geosciences.